- About Us

 - Our Blog

-Riverside School is committed to our S.P.A.R.K.
-(Supercharging Physical Activities for Riverside Kids) program which provides 50 – 70 minutes of movement for each student every day.
-This program was developed in response to current research by Dr. John Ratey demonstrating that physical activity prepares the brain for optimal learning.
-In addition to Physical Education instruction, students participate in a 15 minute mid-morning movement activity and conduct Focus2Learn activities for a total of 20 minutes throughout the day as well as daily recess for all classes.
-Students also participate in dance classes led by members the Latin Ballet Dance Company and a professional ballroom dance instructor.
+Riverside School is committed to developing the physical and mental well-being of each student.
+All students participate in physical education classes four days a week and have multiple opportunities to move during the day.
+In addition to Physical Education instruction, students participate in a mid-morning movement activity and conduct Focus2Learn activities throughout the day, and we offer recess for all classes.
+Intermediate school students also participate in ballroom dance classes.
 We also focus on physical fitness by encouraging children to make healthy food choices, limit television viewing time and maintaining an active lifestyle.

 Language Fundamental (LF)

-Riverside School students receive one-on-onel Orton-Gillingham language instruction for 30 to 45 minutes four days per week.
-Riverside School’s language fundamental sessions are remedial sessions in which reading, reading comprehension, handwriting, vocabulary, and spelling skills are taught.
+Riverside School students receive individual Orton-Gillingham reading instruction for 45 minutes four days per week.
+During LF, reading, reading comprehension, handwriting, vocabulary, and spelling skills are taught.
 Our Language Fundamentals Program is staffed by teachers who are trained in the Orton-Gillingham Approach and certified by the Academy of Orton-Gillingham Practitioners & Educators.
+Riverside School is the only school in Virginia to offer one-on-one language instruction for all students.

 Riverside Resource Classes

-Led by a Certified Art Therapist, Riverside School’s Expressive Arts Therapy program is not only designed to refine artistic skills, but also to cultivate personal growth.
-Once each week, students have an opportunity to explore visual arts, music and/or dance.
+Lead by a Certified Art Therapist, Riverside School’s Expressive Arts Therapy program is not only designed to refine artistic skills, but also to cultivate personal growth.
+Students have an opportunity to learn visual arts through a variety of projects that foster creativity.

 Riverside School offers a fully automated library run by a professional librarian.
 The school’s collection includes audio books as well as printed books.
 It also holds a collection of resource books for parents and teachers on dyslexia and other learning differences.